OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

 - A proof-of-concept category-aware Sage-GAP interface: presentation of the outcome of the coding sprint during the GAP/Sage days (Nicolas)

+## Steering committee (to be held during WP6 workshop or before/after?)
+-Data Management plan
+-Adoption of final Consortium Agreement
+- etc

 ## Brainstorms and coding sprints

 - Proof of concept OMDoc/MMT theory for Sage